vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## 8.1 What This Study Can Say With Confidence

 On the specific cross-section of NSE large-cap firms and the specific 12-month evaluation window defined by the run date, Ridge Regression produced materially lower MSE than the naive persistence benchmark.
-Although the directional-accuracy threshold of 60% was narrowly missed, the realised directional accuracy of 57.9% remained meaningfully above the 50% random-chance baseline, indicating the presence of genuine predictive signal within the feature set.
-SHAP analysis provides interpretable additive attribution confirming that `current_price` is the dominant predictor, with momentum indicators and sector-relative valuation variables contributing incremental information.
+Directional performance varied across models.
+While Ridge Regression achieved the strongest overall MSE performance, XGBoost achieved the highest directional accuracy at 63.2%, exceeding the project charter threshold of 60%.
+These findings suggest that different models captured different dimensions of predictive performance within the dataset.

 ---